-Section 6.3 Notwithstanding Section 4117.08 of the Ohio Revised Code, the City is not required to bargain on any subjects, including, but not limited to, those enumerated above, reserved to and retained by the City under this Article.
+Section 6.3 Notwithstanding 4117.08 of the Ohio Revised Code, the City is not required to bargain on any subjects, including, but not limited to, those enumerated above, reserved to and retained by the City under this Article.
 Therefore, the Union agrees that, during the life of this Agreement, it expressly waives the right to bargain collectively regarding any matters reserved to and retained by it pursuant to either Section 4117.08(C) of the Revised Code or pursuant to this Article of this Agreement.
-Further, the City shall have no obligation to bargain collectively with respect to the exercise of any rights reserved to and retained by it pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to the Revised Code or pursuant to this Article of the Revised Code or pursuant to the Revised Code or pursuant to this Article of the Revised Code or pursuant to the Revised Code or pursuant to this Article of the Revised Code or pursuant to this Article of the Revised Code or pursuant to t
+Further, the City shall have no obligation to bargain collectively with respect to the exercise of any rights reserved to and retained by it pursuant to either Section 4117 et seq. of the Revised Code or pursuant to this Article of the Agreement.

-Agreement.

-HOURS OF WORK AND OVERTIME
+ARTICLE 7 HOURS OF WORK AND OVERTIME

-Section 7.1 The workday is eight (8) hours, and the work year is 2080 hours.
-The work week for bargaining unit members will be five (5) consecutive eight (8) hour work days with two (2) consecutive days off.
+Section 7.1 The workday is twelve (12) hours, and the work year is 2,080 hours.
 Provided, however, the parties may mutually agree to another schedule of hours of work as noted below.